Sourdough Starter: From Creation to Maintenance

 Timing: Active: 10 minutes per day; Inactive: 23:50 per day; Total: 14 days

-Day 1: Combine 15 g of flour and 15 g of water in a jar.
+Day 1: Combine 15g of flour and 15g of water in a jar.
 Stir thoroughly until no dry bits of flour remain.
-Cover your jar with a lid and place it inside your Brod and Taylor Folding Proofer with the temperature set to 74 °F / 23 °C with no water tray to ferment for 24 hours.
+Cover your jar with a lid and place it inside your Brod and Taylor Sourdough Home or Folding Proofer with the temperature set to 74°F (23°C) with no water tray to ferment for 24 hours.

 Note: The Brod and Taylor Folding Proofer is calibrated for open containers.
 Storing a closed jar in the center of the proofer will make its contents about 3 to 5 °F hotter than the set temperature.
-Be aware that if your proofer is set to 74 °F / 23 °C, your starter should reach a temperature of 78 °F / 26 °C over time.
-Check your starter temperature with a quick read thermometer.
 Once you establish the proper set point temperature for your setup, it will remain very stable over time.

-Day 2: Uncover and stir starter but do not feed.
-Place it back in the proofer for another 24 hours.
+Day 2: Uncover and stir the starter but do not feed.
+Place it back in the Sourdough Home or Proofer for another 24 hours.

 Day 3: Your starter may begin smelling a little unpleasantly sour, like a really sharp cheddar cheese, and appear viscose and watery.
 This is a good indication that it has metabolized the flour and is now ready for the first feeding.

 Scrape out your starter jar thoroughly.
-Transfer the fed starter back into the jar, cover and place it back in the Proofer.
+Transfer the fed starter back into the jar, cover and place it back in the Proofer or Sourdough Home.

-Feed your starter once again by combining 15 g of starter, 30 g of water and 30 g of flour in a small mixing bowl.
+Feed your starter once again by combining 15g of starter, 30g of water, and 30g of flour in a small mixing bowl.
 Stir thoroughly until no dry bits of flour remain.
 Throw away any remaining starter in your jar and place your fed starter inside.
-Cover the jar and store it in your Proofer.
+Cover the jar and store it in your Proofer or Sourdough Home.

 Days 8 to 10: After a few days of sluggishness, your starter may finally begin to display some signs of activity!
 It should appear more bubbly, show signs that it has risen, it may appear thicker and begin smelling more pleasant, similar to bread or beer.
 Although your starter is starting to build its strength it may not be ready to make bread just yet.

 Continue to feed your starter once a day.
-Cover the jar and store it in your proofer.
+Cover the jar and store it in your Proofer or Sourdough Home.
 At this point, you can begin keeping your sourdough discard and using it in recipes.

-If your starter continues to appear lifeless, try replacing 7 g of the all-purpose flour with whole wheat or rye to encourage fermentation.
-Don’t be discouraged if your starter seems to develop at a slower pace, remember each sourdough starter is unique and while it may take some time, it will eventually build enough strength to leaven bread as you continue to nurture and feed it.
+If your starter continues to appear lifeless, try replacing 7g of the all-purpose flour with whole wheat or rye to encourage fermentation.
+Don’t be discouraged if your starter seems to develop at a slower pace, remember, each sourdough starter is unique.
+While it may take some time, it will eventually build enough strength to leaven bread as you continue to nurture and feed it.

-To test the readiness and vigor of your starter, feed as you normally would, by combining 15 g of sourdough starter (don’t forget to discard the rest), 30 g of water and 30 g of flour.
+To test the readiness and vigor of your starter, feed as you normally would by combining 15g of sourdough starter (don’t forget to discard the rest), 30g of water, and 30g of flour.
 Return your starter to the jar, cover and place a rubber band to mark the level of your starter right after feeding.
-Place your jar into the Proofer and set a timer for 4 hours.
+Place your jar into the Proofer or Sourdough Home and set a timer for 4 hours.
 The starter should double or even triple.
 Do this a few more times.
-Once you observe your starter doing this consistently you’ll know it’s ready to make bread rise!
+Once you observe your starter doing this consistently, you’ll know it’s ready to make bread rise!

 Maintaining your starter:

-To maintain your starter, feed it at least once per day.
-For the best results, keep your starter in a temperature controlled environment where fermentation can occur at an optimum level, like the Brod & Taylor Folding Proofer.
+We recommend using a temperature-controlled environment like the Brod & Taylor Sourdough Home.
 Your goal is to nurture your starter so that it’s consistent and dependable.
 Forgetting to feed your starter or slight changes in temperature may affect the strength, activity and taste of your starter.